 Pros Device Cons Portable - wear it around your neck or in a pocket.
-Provent Annual Annual PLB Some personal locator beacons sink in the water.
-You can When triggered, it transmits your exact location for 24 hours + Personal locator beacon (PLB) purchase a neoprene pouch to make it float.
+Provent Beneficiar PLB Some personal locator beacons sink in the water.
+You can When triggered, it transmits your exact location for Personal locator beacon (PLB) purchase a neoprene pouch to make it float.
+24 hours + You need to keep the aerial vertical.
 Portable - wear it around your neck or in a pocket.
 Speaker and mic may be compromised when wet.
-Some Waterproof. radios have a function to create a buzzing sound that shakes water from the speaker.
-Some float.
-Two-way communication.
-VHF handheld radio
+Some Waterproof. radios have a function to create a buzzing Some float.
+15 sound that shakes Two-way communication.
+VHF handheld water from the speaker.

+radio